AM6490/Masters-Thesis/README.md

 # Master's Thesis: Fragility Index for Ethereum's Open-Source Ecosystem (in progress)

+# A special thank you to Trevor Jacka from Builder.love for providing the data used in this thesis

 ## Overview
 This project develops a **fragility index** to measure systemic risk in the Ethereum open-source ecosystem, treating protocol repositories as a networked system.
 The index integrates multiple dimensions of developer concentration, automation balance, and core structure, and tests whether these structural patterns anticipate stress events such as liquidity crunches, price drawdowns, or repository abandonment.

 ## Objectives
 - Construct a fragility index that captures systemic vulnerabilities in Ethereum’s developer ecosystem.